Guido Bonino (co-founder)

 Davide Pulizzotto is a Research Associate at Polytechnique Montréal and a postdoctoral researcher funded by Social Sciences and Humanities Research Council (SSHRC-CRSH).
 His main interests are in computational semiotics, natural language processing, and text mining.

-Daniele Radicioni is an Assistant Professor at the University of Turin, Department of Computer Science.
+Daniele Radicioni is an Associate Professor at the University of Turin, Department of Computer Science.
 His main interests are in applied ontology, lexical semantics, and artificial intelligence in general.

 Alberto Termine is a PhD student in Philosophy at the University of Milan, where he is a member of the Logic Group.
 His main interests are in the logical and computational foundations of Data Science and in the applications of data-driven methods to philosophy and humanities in general.
 In particular, he is interested in Causal Inference and its applications to Epistemology and Philosophy of Biology.